Minnesota Sheriff Sued Over Pre-Conviction DNA Collection

 Emerson seeks a temporary injunction restraining Leslie from enforcing the DNA-collection statute while his lawsuit is pending, and a permanent injunction at the conclusion of his case.

-He is represented by Peter J. Farrell with Faegre Baker Daniels LLP in Minneapolis.
+He is represented by Peter J. Farrell with Faegre Baker Daniels LLP in Minneapolis, and by attorneys with the American Civil Liberties Union of Minnesota.